-The argument from incredulity is a logical fallacy where someone concludes that since they can’t believe that a certain concept is true, then it must be false, and vice versa.
-For example, if someone doesn’t understand how evolution works, they might use the argument from incredulity in order to claim that the theory of evolution must be incorrect, since they are unable to see how it could possibly be true.
+The argument from incredulity is a logical fallacy that occurs when someone concludes that since they can’t believe that something is true, then it must be false, and vice versa.
+For example, if someone doesn’t understand how a certain scientific theory works, they might use the argument from incredulity in order to claim that the theory must be incorrect, since they are unable to see how it could possibly be true.

 It’s important to understand the argument from incredulity, since people often use it in an attempt to discredit concepts that they disagree with, and in order to support various pseudoscientific theories.
 In the following article, you will see how the argument from incredulity works, see some examples of its use, and learn what you can do in order to counter it.

 Explanation of the argument from incredulity

 In general, the argument from incredulity has two basic forms:

 “I can’t imagine how X can be true; therefore, X must be false.”

 “I can’t imagine how X can be false; therefore, X must be true.”

 This form of thinking is fallacious, since one’s inability to explain a certain phenomenon or to imagine how it might be true, does not mean that it must be false, just as one’s inability to explain how something could be false, does not mean that it must be true.

 From a formal perspective, the basic structure of an argument from incredulity can be described as follows: